doconix/pyreact/readme.md

 When you create new transcrypt scripts, they should be placed in `scripts/`.
 Be sure to reference them in `index.html`.

+## Where to Start

+Start by reading `scripts/index.py` and `scripts/clock.py`.
+These are the primary files of the project.

 ## Status and Future